Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Detailed analysis on homoclinic orbits

-Considering a relativistic massive test particle of mass $m$ moving in a curved background described by the spacetime as mentioned in Eq.~\eqref{3}, we start with the covariant dispersion relation as
+Considering a relativistic massive test particle of mass $m$ moving in a curved background described by the spacetime as mentioned in Eq.~(1), we start with the covariant dispersion relation as

 where $p_{\alpha}$ denote particle's momenta, canonically conjugate to $x^\a$ by $p_\a=g_{\a\b}p^\b\equiv g_{\a\b}\frac{dx^\b}{d\lambda}$, with $\lambda$ being the affine parameter.
-The metric (Eq.~\eqref{3}) possesses two Killing vectors $\zeta^{\alpha}_{(t)}$ along $t$ and $\eta^{\a}_{(\phi)}$ along $\phi$, leading to the conserved energy $E$ and conserved angular momentum $L$ of the test massive particle respectively, as measured by some observer at infinity as the following way.
+The metric (Eq.~(1)) possesses two Killing vectors $\zeta^{\alpha}_{(t)}$ along $t$ and $\eta^{\a}_{(\phi)}$ along $\phi$, leading to the conserved energy $E$ and conserved angular momentum $L$ of the test massive particle respectively, as measured by some observer at infinity as the following way.

-where $f(r)$ is given by Eq.~\eqref{4}.\\ Let us confine our analysis to the trajectories of particles that are constrained to the equatorial plane defined by $\theta = \frac{\pi}{2}$ (a condition for which $p_{\theta} = 0$ remains consistent with the equations of motion within this plane).
+where $f(r)$ is given by Eq.~(2).\\ Let us confine our analysis to the trajectories of particles that are constrained to the equatorial plane defined by $\theta = \frac{\pi}{2}$ (a condition for which $p_{\theta} = 0$ remains consistent with the equations of motion within this plane).
 Under these constraints, the radial coordinate $r$ remains as the sole effective degree of freedom.
 For a specific values of energy $E$ and angular momentum $L$, a first-order equation of motion governing $r$ can be derived directly from Eq.~\eqref{eq:dispersion}, which becomes

-where we have used proper time $\tau$ along the world-line instead of affine parameter $\lambda$ and $f(r)$ is given by Eq.~\eqref{4}.

-Now to analyze the motion of a massive test particle, it is useful to introduce a change of the dynamical variable from $r$ to $x$ using the relation $x := 2M/r$.
+where we have used proper time $\tau$ along the world-line instead of affine parameter $\lambda$ and $f(r)$ is given by Eq.~(2).\\ Now to analyze the motion of a massive test particle, it is useful to introduce a change of the dynamical variable from $r$ to $x$ using the relation $x := 2M/r$.
 Furthermore, it is advantageous to describe in the shape of an orbit using the angle $\phi$ as the parameter instead of some extraterrestrial’s proper time $\tau$ or coordinate time $t$.
 Employing these new variables transforms the equation of motion given in Eq.~\eqref{eq:eff1} into the following expression:

 Here, the newly defined effective potential and effective energy, expressed in terms of the variable $x$, are given by: